18 Quick Midline Crossing Activities for Academic Tasks

 School-Based OT

-Amy Hathaway MOT, OTR/L, CIMI-2 is a licensed and registered occupational therapist.
-She is the founder of Develop Learn Grow.
+Amy Hathaway MOT, OTR/L, CIMI-2 is a licensed and registered occupational therapist and the founder of Develop Learn Grow.

-Amy has 21 years of experience as a pediatric occupational therapist.
-She enjoys collaborating with teachers, parents, therapists, administrators, and support staff in preschools & schools, as well as coaching and guiding parents of infants and toddlers in their homes.
+Amy has 23 years of experience as a pediatric occupational therapist.
+She enjoys collaborating with teachers, parents, therapists, administrators, and support staff in preschools & schools, as well as coaching and guiding parents of infants and toddlers.

-She is married and has three children.
+She’s married with three children.
 Click to read Amy’s bio.

 Pin It on Pinterest